-Mixing times of Markov chains (M2 - 2023)
+Mixing times of Markov chains (M2 - 2024)

 How many times must one shuffle a deck of 52 cards?
 This course is a self-contained introduction to the modern theory of mixing times of Markov chains.
 It consists of a guided tour through the various methods for estimating mixing times, including couplings, spectral analysis, discrete geometry, and functional inequalities.
 Each of those tools is illustrated on a variety of examples from different contexts: interacting particle systems, card shufflings, random walks on groups, graphs and networks, etc. Finally, a particular attention is devoted to the celebrated cutoff phenomenon, a remarkable but still mysterious phase transition in the convergence to equilibrium of certain Markov chains.

-- All lectures take place at Université Paris-Dauphine on Mondays, 13:45-17:00, starting from February 6.
+- All lectures take place at Université Paris-Dauphine on Mondays, 13:45-17:00, starting from January 29th.

 - In order to take the exam, it is mandatory to register for the course by sending an e-mail before March 1 with your name and the name of the university in which you are registered for your Master.

-- The exam will take place on April 3rd, 14:00-16:00.
+- The exam will take place on March 25th, 14:00-16:00.

 - 11.03 - Variational aspects 1,